sheed419/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13-unique: takes alist of words and prints out the ones that occur once
 14-findthatword: displays words containingg the pattern "root" in the /etc/passwd file
 15-countthatword: displays the lines that contain the pattern "bin" in the /etc/passwd file
+16-whatsnext: prints line with the pattern "root" and the next 3 lines